josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ~And I don't know if I'm okay with it

 ~What else can I do
-'Cause I'm the one that
+'Cause I'm the one who
 Keeps bothering you
 Do I say it's about time
 And leave it all behind